definability/pattern-recognition-server/README.rst

     - ``[totalSteps]`` is an integer from ``1`` to ``1'000'000``,
       represents a number of heatmaps to deal with;
     - ``[repeats]`` is an integer from ``1`` to ``1'000``,
-      representig the number of attempts per one heatmap.
+      representing the number of attempts per one heatmap.
 - Receive the string ``Are you ready?`` from the server,
 - Send the message ``Ready`` to start completing the task
 - Receive a problem in the form